 The first bit a horse carries in its mouth when beginning training should be as mild and as comfortable as possible.
 The first bit may not be the last type of bit your horse will ever carry.
 Different types of bits have different purposes.
 Down the road, you may want your horse to carry something beyond a simple snaffle.
 If you’re headed for the dressage ring, your horse will eventually carry both a snaffle and curb bit at the same time.
 If you show Western, your horse may wear any number of western curb bits.

 Many people do not want their horse to carry a bit at all.
-That’s a personal choice.
-But, it’s wise to consider that in spite of our best intentions to keep our horses forever, dire circumstances may mean you may have to part with them, and they’ll appeal to a wider number of people, and have a better chance at good homes if they are able to go in both a bitted and bitless bridle.
-So, some bit training is a good idea, even if you personally do not want to use one.
+That’s a personal choice, but it’s wise to consider that in spite of your best intentions to keep your horse forever, dire circumstances may mean you may have to part with it.
+A horse will appeal to a wider number of people and have a better chance at a good home if it is able to go in both a bitted and bitless bridle.
+Therefore, some bit training is a good idea, even if you personally do not want to use one.

 How to Choose the Right Bit

 Some people use mylar or similar synthetic mouthpieces (some are even flavored).
-But quite often these mouthpieces are thicker than a metal bit and can be quite bulky in a young horse's mouth.
-You will probably find lots of these bits with chew marks on them and metal bit may be less likely to encourage a horse to actually chew on the bit.
-If you want to add flavor to make biting a more pleasant experience its easy to smear on a bit of molasses, jam, or honey.
+Quite often, though, these mouthpieces are thicker than a metal bit and can be quite bulky in a young horse's mouth.
+You will probably find lots of these bits with chew marks on them.
+A metal bit may be less likely to encourage a horse to actually chew on the bit.
+If you want to add flavor to make biting a more pleasant experience, its easy to smear on a bit of molasses, jam, or honey.
 If you do choose a synthetic bit and a horse chews it, get rid of the bit before there is a chance the metal core is exposed.